What is the best coffee dessert?

 Coffee Chocolate Cheesecake

-Make The Crust With:
+Make The Crust With the following:

 Box of chocolate wafer cookies, crushed; 2 tablespoons sugar; 2 teaspoons instant espresso powder or instant coffee powder; 3 ounces semisweet chocolate, chopped; 6 tablespoons unsalted butter, melted, hot;